 With no road connection to Longyearbyen 90km to the east, the only way to reach Isfjord Radio during winter is by snowmobile.
 Travelling through dramatic fjord scenery, you’ll feel like Norwegian hero Roald Amundsen as you approach the station.
 But once inside, you’ll experience levels of comfort undreamt of by the pioneering polar explorer.
 You’re welcomed with an aperitif in the library before checking in to your room with its luxury bed linen and simple but stylish furnishings.
 A warm sauna followed by a quick dip in the Arctic Ocean and then it’s dinner time: a delicious three-course meal prepared by top chefs using local ingredients like halibut, reindeer and smoked seal.

 The 16-room Basecamp Hotel is located in Longyearbyen – Svalbard’s capital and the most northerly town in the world (around 1,300km from the North Pole).
 To get you in the mood for an Arctic adventure, the interior is decorated in traditional ‘trapper style’ with driftwood, sealskin and slate.
 Not that you’ll be roughing it: all rooms have comfortable beds, private bathrooms and WiFi.
 Despite only having 2,150 inhabitants, Longyearbyen is surprisingly lively, with a good range of dining and shopping options.
-About 10km from the town, Basecamp Trapper’s Station is a treasure chest of hunters’ artifacts and equipment – and home to 80 Alaskan huskies, desperate to whisk you off on a dog sled ride.
+About 10km from the town, Basecamp Trapper’s Station is a treasure chest of hunters’ artefacts and equipment – and home to 80 Alaskan huskies, desperate to whisk you off on a dog sled ride.
 From Longyearbyen it’s also possible to join snowmobile safaris and glacier hikes.

 Prices & Dates